Sayuris1/New_Game/Devlog.md

 # New_Game

-This is the devlog of the new game I'm working on.
+This is the development log of the new game I'm working on.

 ## 08/02/2022

 - Started the project !!
 - Open git.
 Add project.
-Add camera and set resulation.
+Add camera and set resolution.
 - Added tile background that glows with mouse over.
 - Started making tokens